bitwarden/help/_articles/security/emergency-access.md

 5. In the Request Access window, select the **Request Access** button.

    {% image /features/emergency-access/ea-request.png Request Access%}
-   You will be provided access to the grantor's Vault after the configured Wait Time, or when the grantor [manually approves](#manually-approve-emergency-access) the emergency access request.
+   You will be provided access to the grantor's Vault after the configured Wait Time, or when the grantor [manually approves](#approve-or-reject-emergency-access) the emergency access request.

-### Manually Approve Emergency Access
+### Approve or Reject Emergency Access

-As a grantor, you may manually approve an emergency access request as an alternative to the configured Wait Time.
-Complete the following steps to manually approve emergency access:
+As a grantor, you may manually approve or reject an emergency access request before the configured wait time lapses.
+Complete the following steps to approve or reject emergency access:

 1. Log in to the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
 2. Select **Settings** from the top navigation bar.
 3. Select **Emergency Access** from the left-hand Settings menu.
 4. Hovering over the user with the `Emergency Access Initiated` status card, select the gear icon.
-5. From the gear dropdown, select **Approve**.
+5. From the gear dropdown, select **Approve** or **Reject**.
-6. In the confirmation dialog box, select **Approve**.

 ### Access Grantor's Vault